Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 Plan: 7 to add, 0 to change, 0 to destroy.

-• The + signs indicate that all these resources will be created.
+• The + signs indicate resources that will be created

 Applying Our Terraform Configuration

-We’ve planned, we’ve prepared, and now it’s time for the main event - applying our Terraform configuration!
-This is where the magic happens, where our code transforms into real, living infrastructure in Azure.
-Excited?
-Let’s dive in!
+We’ve planned, we’ve prepared, and now it’s time for the main event - applying our Terraform configuration using the terraform apply command.
+This is where our code transforms into real, living infrastructure in Azure.

 What is Terraform Apply?